Company NewsNovember 9, 2023

 Wade uses SOLIDWORKS to design his diamond-making machines.
 The program, which he described as the “gold standard” of computer-aided design software, was available to him through the 3DEXPERIENCE Works for Startups program.
 Through it, his company, and others like it, are given free access to SOLIDWORKS for a year to get their business off the ground.
 It’s partially through this opportunity that Evolve Diamonds’ materials could come to be a defining component in the way diamonds shape the future of all kinds of machinery.

-As abrasives, they’re strong enough to cut through concrete.
-They can be used to fashion electrodes that can purify water, offering a new solution to wastewater treatment.
-They make excellent windows, since they’re crystal clear and thermally conductive.
+As abrasives, they’re are strong enough to cut through concrete.
+They make excellent windows, since they’re crystal clear and thermally conductive – and unlike glass, they’re actually a solid material.
 By adding an infinitesimal impurity, like one part per million of nitrogen instead of carbon, they can be used as a highly sensitive magnetometer.
 This type of tool can detect even the most minute changes in magnetic shifts, making them useful for everything from military applications to GPS to minimizing the size of an MRI machine.

 With such a wide variety of uses, it’s almost comical that the first image that comes to mind when we think of diamonds is an engagement ring.
-From purifying water to locating even the tiniest magnetic shifts, these gems can nearly do it all.
+From purifying water to locating even the tiniest magnetic shifts, these gems have endless potential.
 They just might even take us further in space than we’ve ever been before.

 Stay up to date